-- 3) On a separate sheet of paper write out the following: - a) Title of film - b) Director's name, billing address and phone number - c) List all Roll #'s you are handing in at once with the type of film and approximate footage and instructions for each can of film: - d) Workprint order instructions.
-Indicate what kind of workprint you want (i.e. one-light or timed).
-A one-light workprint is the cheapest and means that they set your printer lights to expose your first scene correctly and then use this setting for all scenes in each roll.
-A timed workprint is a bit more expensive and means that they do quick exposure and color correction for each major exposure section on the roll. - 4) Hand in your exposed film and instructions to the lab (some labs require a 50% deposit on the anticipated price of your order).
+- 3) On a separate sheet of paper or in a form provided by the lab, write out the following: - a) Title of film - b) Director's name, billing address and phone number - c) List all Roll #'s you are handing in at once with the type of film and approximate footage and instructions for each can of film: - d) Video Transfer instructions.
+Indicate where the chip chart was recorded (head or tail of roll) A one-light telecine transfer should be selected since it is the only way to gauge your work.
+Make sure your video transfer is done to regular DV, and NOT DVCAM!
+Also, indicate that you do NOT want BURNED IN TIMECODE, since it will become part of your image, and that you want a FULL FRAME transfer (no letterboxing!). - 4) Hand in your exposed film and instructions to the lab (some labs require a 50% deposit on the anticipated price of your order).